Sydney to Nowra Coastal Drive

 The nearby historic village of Berry offers fantastic shopping and is a great place for a pub lunch or Devonshire tea.
 Take a detour from Berry to view magnificent Kangaroo Valley, listed by the National Trust as the principal area of outstanding natural beauty in the region.
 It is also home to a historic village filled with art and craft shops selling local work, restaurants and the famous heritage listed Hampden Bridge, Australia's last surviving wooden suspension bridge.
 You can also enjoy canoeing on the river, horse treks or bush walks.
 Then return to Nowra via Cabewarra Lookout where you will find one of the longest panoramic vistas in Australia.

-Information & Accommodation
+Information and Accommodation